-Kathmandu University (KU) recognizes Research, Development and Innovation (RDI) as core activities, which promote KU to the point where the faculty generate new knowledge and use this knowledge to assist government, and community at large for faster economic growth in the country.
+Kathmandu University (KU) recognizes Research, Development and Innovation (RDI) as core activities, which promote KU to point where the faculty generate new knowledge and use this knowledge to assist government, and community at large for faster economic growth in the country.

-KU recognises “Research” as a strategy that leads to capacity building of its faculty members, researchers, and strengthen the central research administration in making KU capable of attracting research funding through competitive proposals besides donations or contributions received through “Development” and “Consultancy”.
+KU recognises “Research” as strategy that leads to capacity building of faculty members, researchers, and strengthen the central research administration in making KU capable of attracting research funding through competitive proposals besides donations or contributions received through “Development” and “Consultancy”.

-The main objectives of RDI are as follows:
+The main objectives of RDI as follows:

 - Provide clear research policy statements and administrative procedures to Research, Development and Consultancy services and generate funds through external or internal means.

 - Provide mechanism of evaluating the quality of scientific publications for career link of research and consultancies.